maxtoroq/MvcAccount/docs/api/MvcAccount.Password.Reset/ResetViewModel/README.md

 ResetViewModel Class
 ====================
-Holds data for the ResetPassword view.
+Holds data for the Reset view.

 Inheritance Hierarchy